-2.1 What Prosociality is and why I need to know it if I am an educator
+2.1.
+What Prosociality is and why I need to know if I am an educator

-Adolescence is normally characterised as "time of "storm and stress" that is often associated with a heightened risk of engaging in negative, health-compromising behaviours" (Cfr.
-But is helping you worth the risk?
-Defining Prosocial Risk Taking in adolescence, Kathy T.Do; João F. Guassi mareira, Eva H. Telzer)
+Adolescence is normally depicted as a "time of "storm and stress" often associated with a heightened risk of engaging in negative, health-compromising behaviours".

-The actual researches are more addressed to show the positive aspects of adolescent development in order to better understand the factors promoting well-being.
+The actual researches are more addressed to show/identify the positive aspects of adolescent development in order to better understand the factors promoting well-being.

-Adolescence is also a time of the life of opportunity and in order to clarify this aspect the social psychology show that positive, prosocial behaviors and show also how these behaviors interact and vary across social contexts, we may gain a more nuanced understanding of the complex psychosocial and neurobiological factors that influence adolescent attitudes.
-In general, the ability to become less self-oriented and more helpful to others has been considered one of the hallmarks of adulthood less attention has been devoted to understanding the development of prosocial behaviors.
+Adolescence is also a time of opportunities and, in order to clarify this aspect, the social psychology has studied how prosocial behaviors can positively impact this stage of life and how these can interact and vary across social contexts.
+A more nuanced understanding of the complex psychosocial and neurobiological factors that influence adolescentattitudes is needed to promote well-being.
+In general, the ability to become less self-oriented and more helpful to others has been considered one of the hallmarks of adulthood paying less attention to understanding the development ofprosocial behaviors.
 With the term Prosociality we intend to describe voluntary actions intended to benefit another, which range from cooperating with others to making donations.
-It is now clear that the act of helping others is generated in social processes but has a specific neurological origin.
+Thanks to this studies it is now clear that the act of helping others is generated in social processes but has a specific neurological origin.

-To focus our attention on the term, we can say that Prosociality is the specular definition of what in psychology is defined as prosocial behaviour.
+Focusing our attention on terminology, we can say that Prosociality is the specular definition of what in psychology is defined as prosocial behaviour.
 It is meant as the set of actions that benefit other people or society as a community or a group of people characterized by the act of helping in which the helper does not benefit from the result of his/her actions.

 As a consequence, the "Prosocial behaviour" can be defined as voluntary actions intended to help or benefit another individual or group of individuals without any expectation of a benefit return.
-While these actions benefit the recipient, they can also be costly to the giver.
+While these actions benefit the recipient, they can be also costly for the giver.
 One is thus faced with the decision to help others at the expense of oneself.
 When considering prosocial behaviour, the external, explicit actions are emphasized; as opposed to the internal, implicit motivations for those prosocial actions.
-Prosocial behaviour entails both the physical and mental amelioration of others.
+Prosocial behaviour entails both physical and mental amelioration of others.